 Plasma and blood data

-The concentration of the unchanged (non-metabolized) tracer in arterial plasma (or blood, depending on the tracer) is the gold standard input function (IF) in PET data analysis.
+The concentration of the unchanged (non-metabolized) tracer in arterial plasma (or blood, depending on the tracer) is the gold standard input function (IF) in quantitative PET data analysis.
 This is often referred to as plasma time-activity curve (PTAC).

 Arterial blood can be measured

 - by manual or automated sampling of arterial blood: arterial catheterization is safe (Jons et al., 1997) and reliable, but burdensome;

 - noninvasively from dynamic PET image, if heart, arch of aorta, abdominal aorta or other large artery is visible in the image;

 - by sampling arterialized venous blood: hand is warmed to increase blood flow and shunting; or